ChaitanyaKiran14/redis-pubsub/README.md

 docker run --name my-redis -d -p 6379:6379 redis

 #Connecting to your container
-docker exec -it container_id /bin/bash
+docker exec -it container_id bash

 #Connecting to the redis cli
 redis-cli